Experience Based Entry

 Aboriginal and Torres Straight Islander people

-Current year 12 Aboriginal and Torres Straight islanders are encouraged to apply for our Creative Indigenous Scholarship.
+Current year 12 Aboriginal and Torres Straight islanders are also encouraged to apply for our Creative Indigenous Scholarship.